-This is a fully online course and is designed to emphasize critical thinking to the weekly readings.
+This is a fully online course with no scheduled meeting pattern.
+As a seminar course, it is designed to emphasize critical thinking discussions with your classmates and the instructor.
 The course will use Canvas Learning Management System; the use of the internet and Microsoft Office products is a requirement for this course.